breuleux/letest/README.md

     formatTests{misc.select{{"zerobyzero"}}}

-A test can have the following forms:
+A test can be declared as follows:

     "description": test
     test "description": test   ;; same as above